By Aleksandar Vasovic and Alexei Anishchuk

 Reuters reporters have not been able to establish that any Russian troops or special forces members are on the ground, though Kiev and Western powers say they have growing evidence that Moscow has a presence.
 Masked gunmen in the east, widely referred to as "green men", wear uniforms without insignia.

 Kiev has been cautious in taking action for fear of triggering a Russian invasion.
-Last week it ordered an "anti-terrorist operation", but this quickly fizzled out when an armored column of paratroopers surrendered weapons to a separatist crowd.
+Last week it ordered an "anti-terrorist operation", but this quickly fizzled out when an armoured column of paratroopers surrendered weapons to a separatist crowd.

 (Additional reporting by Alexander Reshetnikov and Gleb Garanich near Slaviansk; Alissa de Carbonnel in Donetsk; Pavel Polityuk, Natalia Zinets, Richard Balmforth and Alastair Macdonald in Kiev, Denis Dyomkin in Birobidzhan, Russia, Mark Felsenthal in Tokyo, Alessandra Prentice and Vladimir Soldatkin in Moscow; Writing by Christian Lowe, David Stamp, Philippa Fletcher and Peter Graff)